federicobaldini/science-notes/README.md

 # science-book
-A book written by me on mathematics applied to science, such as physics, chemistry and biology.
+A book written by me on mathematics applied to science, such as physics, chemistry and biology, using LaTeX.
 In Italian language.